trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 #### Set a Label {#set-a-label}

-{% include callout.html content="**Step 1.** Click the 1a button in the OnlyKey app and see the Slot 1a Configuration" type="primary" %}
+{% include callout.html content="**Step 1.** Click the 1a button in the OnlyKey app and see the Slot 1a Configuration" type="default" %}

 {% include image.html file="image36.png" %}

-{% include callout.html content="**Step 2.** Enter a label such as Gmail in the Label field, check the box next to Label, and click Submit." type="primary" %}
+{% include callout.html content="**Step 2.** Enter a label such as Gmail in the Label field, check the box next to Label, and click Submit." type="default" %}

 Now the label you entered is assigned to slot 1a.
 Slot labels are helpful if you forget which button is assigned to which account you can open the OnlyKey app at any time to see how it is set up.